-The School leases the school facilities, inclusive of all classrooms, parking and ancillary spaces, located in Miami Springs, Florida from the School Board.
-The lease has been amended to extend the term through June 30, 2025.
-The School's obligation under the lease is the proportionate share of the facility's operating expenses.
+MDFEI leases the School's facilities, inclusive of all classrooms, parking and ancillary spaces, located in Miami Springs, Florida from the School Board.
+The lease has been amended to extend the term through June 30, 2034.
+MDFEI's obligation under the lease is the proportionate share of the facility's operating expenses.
 Pursuant to the lease agreement, the amount of the operating expense is adjusted to the preceding year's reported actual cost per square foot for these services.
-For the year ended June 30, 2019, the School's lease payment obligation was based on the base operating expenses for the period from July 2017 through November 2018, which were calculated in November 2018 by the School Board (the "Calculation").
-The Calculation resulted in additional rent due by the School of approximately \$29,000.
-The lease has also been amended to increase the demised square footage from 24,526 to 27,982.
-Based on the rate per square foot derived from the Calculation, the adjusted monthly rent for the year ended June 30, 2019, was calculated as \$21,907.
-Afterwards, the lease was amended to allow the installation of additional portable classrooms, and the monthly lease amount was increased to \$23,820.
-Included in salaries payable and other accrued expenses are \$8,735 of estimated additional operating expenses that may be due under the lease.
+For the year ended June 30, 2020, MDFEI's lease payment obligation was based on the base operating expenses for a recent period as calculated from time to time by the School Board.
+The lease payment obligation is split between the School and the Upper School (see Note 6).

-The total expense related to the lease with the School Board during the year ended June 30, 2019, was approximately \$291,000 and is included in the accompanying financial statements under the caption operation and maintenance of plant.
+The School's total expense related to MDFEI's lease with the School Board during the year ended June 30, 2020, was approximately \$87,000, and is included in the accompanying financial statements under the caption operation of plant.